Your level of self-esteem has to do with how worthwhile you feel.

 An Assessment and Questionnaire

-Another simple quiz that you can do for self-esteem involves asking ten simple questions.
-(Mirror Mirror Eating Disorder Help. (n.d.).)
+Another simple quiz that you can do for self-esteem involves asking 10 simple questions (Mirror Mirror, n.d.).

-This self-esteem quiz is not meant to diagnose any psychological disorder, but it is a good quiz to gauge how someone feels about themselves.
+This self-esteem quiz is not meant to diagnose any psychological disorder but is good for gauging how someone feels about themselves.
 If you score on the low end, that might mean you need to practice more self-love or self-compassion.

 - My feelings get easily hurt.

 - I get upset if someone criticizes me, even if they mean well and offer constructive criticism.

 - I get angry at myself if I make a small mistake, even if it is an honest one.

 - I typically ask other people what they think I should do, instead of making my own decisions.

 - I typically go along with the group, even if I don’t necessarily agree.

 - I don’t feel like I measure up or feel good enough.